rajann44/nextflix/README.md

-# Netflix Clone
+# Nextflix

-A Netflix clone built with Next.js 14, TypeScript, Tailwind CSS, and Framer Motion.
+A Nextflix built with Next.js 14, TypeScript, Tailwind CSS, and Framer Motion.

 ## Features